Le Fooding: Concept and creation

-Fooding aims to open a "freer channel in the gastronomic universe", and emphasizes "the appetite for novelty and quality, rejection of boredom, love of fun, the ordinary, the sincere, and a yearning to eat with the times".
+Le Fooding aims to open a "freer channel in the gastronomic universe", and emphasizes "the appetite for novelty and quality, rejection of boredom, love of fun, the ordinary, the sincere, and a yearning to eat with the times".

-Initially established by Alexandre Cammas along with fellow journalist and food critic Emmanuel Rubin, Fooding was supported by Jean-François Bizot and Bruno Delport, the director of Novapress.
-Since 2004, it has been supported by Marine Bidaud, an associate director of Fooding.
+Initially established by Alexandre Cammas along with fellow journalist and food critic Emmanuel Rubin, Fooding was supported by Jean-François Bizot and Bruno Delport, the director of Nova Press.
+Since 2004, it has been supported by Marine Bidaud, an associate director of Le Fooding.

 Guide

-As an independent food guide, Fooding receives money from sponsors to pay its reviewers.
+As an independent food guide, Le Fooding receives money from sponsors to pay its reviewers.
 They show this by posting pictures of bills for their meals on their website.
 Fooding does not let the restaurants it reviews buy advertising space, stating that it does this to stay financially independent.
 According to Cammas, these steps are important in order to maintain freedom of expression and taste.

 In 2012, Cammas published an article in Le Monde where he talked about these rules and supported the ethical standards of the Michelin Guide.
 "These are the essential conditions," says Cammas, "for preserving freedom of expression and taste."

-Though otherwise written entirely in French, the Tips in English allow English speakers to follow the guide as well.
-The 2013 Fooding Guide included a section on favorite restaurants worldwide.
-The Fooding Guide was also published in later years, though the company website is more popular than the hardcover guides.
+Though otherwise written entirely in French, the Tips in English section allow English speakers to follow the guide as well.
+The 2013 Le Fooding Guide included a section on favorite restaurants worldwide.
+The Le Fooding Guide was also published in later years, though the company website is more popular than the hardcover guides.